-- Affect: our feelings & emotions that help us express how we feel about an object
+- Affect: Our feelings and emotions that help us express how we feel about a person/event/object

-- Behavior: what we intend to do regarding the object
+- Behaviour: What we intend to do or how we intent to act regarding the person/event/object

-- Cognition: our thoughts and beliefs about an object
+- Cognition: Our thoughts are beliefs about a person/event/object

 Conversely, feelings — rather than thoughts — may drive the entire decision process; our emotional reactions may drive us to buy a product simply because we like its name, its packaging design, or the brand image that ads create.
-In this case, we see the product, have a feeling about it, and buy it: Affect → Behavior → Cognition [A-B-C].
+In this case, we see the product, have a feeling about it, and buy it:

 |Involvement Level||Example||Response Hierarchy|

 |High||Vacation, wedding dress, new car||C – A – B|

 |Low||Car wash, tin foil, toilet cleaner||B – A – C|

 |(Impulse)||Face mask, candles, computer games||A – B – C|